 issue are in fact just suffering from easily removable dust spots!

-Fortunately both Eizo and NEC have very good checking so it’s rare that you’ll see a dead pixel, but very occasionally one can still slip through the net.
+Fortunately both Eizo and BenQ have very good checking so it’s _really_ rare that you’ll actually see a dead pixel, but very occasionally one can still slip through the net.
 If you do have one (& your monitor came with a dead pixel warranty), contact us and we will arrange for a replacement monitor.

 Now that we've got past all the basics and the monitor is working in the broader sense, it's time to get the very best (most accurate) picture from the monitor.